Central Limit Theorem

 Examples of the Central Limit Theorem

 The simplest and most remarkable example of the central limit theorem is the coin toss.
-If a “true” coin is flipped N times, the probability of q heads occurring is given by Equation 11, which is called the binomial distribution.
+If a “true” coin is flipped N times, the probability of q heads occurring is given by the binomial distribution (Equation 11).

 (1)